unbit/uwsgi-docs/Zerg.rst

 .. note::

   Yes, that's Zerg as in the "quantity-over-quality" Starcraft race.
-If you haven't played Starcraft, be prepared to some nonsense.
+If you haven't played Starcraft, be prepared for some nonsense.

   .. note::